MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 ### Enterprise Content Types

-Content Types and Site Columns that are defined in the Content Type Hub, then published to all sites collections in the tenant.
+Content Types and Site Columns that are defined in the Content Type Hub, then published to all Site Collections in the tenant.

 ## F

 ### Farm

-A set of servers that hosts the SharePoint Application, including SQL servers that host the SharePoint databases.
+A set of on premises servers that hosts the SharePoint application, including SQL servers that host the SharePoint databases.
 A Farm can be single server or multi-tiered architecture containing multiple servers.

 ### Field Customizer